Yandex Cloud

 Alert

 The setAccessBindings method completely rewrites access permissions for the resource.
-All current roles for the resource will be deleted.
+All roles previously assigned for this resource will be deleted.

 curl \